Gravitomagnetism and the significance of the curvature scalar invariants: Interpretation of the invariant structure of the relevant electromagnetic setups

 Here we consider a simple physical system that exemplifies the remaining cases mentioned in point~\ref{enu:EMpoint4} of Sec.~\ref{sec:Interpretation_Invariants_EM}.
 Consider the electromagnetic field produced by a uniform, rotating, and infinitely long cylinder of radius $R$ and charge density $\rho_{{\rm c}}$.
 The electric and magnetic fields, as measured by static observers, read, in cylindrical coordinates $(r,\phi,z)$,

 It follows that $\vec{E}\cdot\vec{B}=0$ everywhere, and $\vec{E}^{2}-\vec{B}^{2}>0$ ($<0$) for $r>r_{{\rm c}}$($<r_{{\rm c}}$), where the critical radius $r_{{\rm c}}^{2}=R^{2}+(1-\sqrt{1+4R^{2}\Omega^{2}})/(2\Omega^{2})$ defines the boundary between the \emph{purely} electric/magnetic regions, and lies inside the cylinder ($r_{{\rm c}}<R$).
-The magnetic field $\vec{B}$ vanishes at every point outside the cylinder in the inertial frame of the static observers; this exemplifies one of the situations in point \ref{enu:EMpoint4} of Sec. \ref{sec:Interpretation_Invariants_EM}: even when there is no inertial frame where the currents are zero everywhere, still\textbf{ $\vec{B}$} can vanish in a 3D region relative to an inertial frame.
+The magnetic field $\vec{B}$ vanishes at every point outside the cylinder in the inertial frame of the static observers; this exemplifies one of the situations in point \ref{enu:EMpoint4} of Sec. \ref{sec:Interpretation_Invariants_EM}: even when there is no inertial frame where the currents are zero everywhere, still\textbf{ $\vec{B}$} can vanish in a 3-D region relative to an inertial frame.
 Inside the cylinder, for $r>r_{{\rm c}}$ (purely electric region), it vanishes for certain observers.
 Such observers have a velocity whose component orthogonal to $\vec{E}$ is obtained from Eq. \eqref{eq:explicitv},

-i.e., observers with angular velocity $d\phi/dt=\Omega\left[R^{2}/r^{2}-1\right]$ (in the sense of the cylinder's rotation).
+i.e., observers with angular velocity $d\phi/dt=\Omega\left[1-R^{2}/r^{2}\right]$ (in the sense {\em opposite} to the cylinder's rotation).
 Such observer congruences are not inertial, as they are shearing, rotating and accelerating.
-This exemplifies another situation in point \ref{enu:EMpoint4} of Sec. \ref{sec:Interpretation_Invariants_EM}: with respect to non-inertial frames, even in a 3D region where $\vec{j}\ne0$, one can have $\vec{B}=\vec{0}$.
+This exemplifies another situation in point \ref{enu:EMpoint4} of Sec. \ref{sec:Interpretation_Invariants_EM}: with respect to non-inertial frames, even in a 3-D region where $\vec{j}\ne0$, one can have $\vec{B}=\vec{0}$.